hashicorp/terraform-provider-azurerm/website/docs/r/container_group.html.markdown

 * `os_type` - (Required) The OS for the container group.
 Allowed values are `Linux` and `Windows` Changing this forces a new resource to be created.

-* `container` - (Required) The definition of a container that is part of the group.
+* `container` - (Required) The definition of a container that is part of the group as documented in the `container` block below.
 Changing this forces a new resource to be created.

 ~> **Note:** if `os_type` is set to `Windows` currently only a single `container` block is supported.